openedx/platform-plugin-aspects/docs/how-tos/load_test_tracking_pipeline.rst

 ------------

 Vector scales differently depending on your deployment strategy.
 Note that Vector's stats are different from other backends.
 We are only able to calculate the lag between when Vector reads a line from the logs and when it is sent to ClickHouse.
 There is no way of telling how far behind the log Vector is, but this lag is still useful to see if ClickHouse insert times are slowing down Vector.
 Instead we should rely on the ClickHouse lag_seconds metric to get a better idea of how far behind Vector is.

+Event-routing-backends batch settings don't generally impact Vector.
+Vector will automatically perform batch inserts to ClickHouse.
+See the Vector `ClickHouse sink docs`_ for relevant settings to tweak.

 The JSON in ClickHouse for Vector looks like this::